RitchieLab/dnanexus/sequencing/vcf_annotate/Readme.md

 * List of one or more VCF files.
 * Each VCF file must be indexed using tabix, which must be specified in a list the same length of, and in the same order as, the VCF list.
-* By default, all annotations are applied.
-To disable any of the annotations, set its corresponding environment variable to 'false' (any of $VEP, $dbnsfp, $HGMD, $clinvar)
-* $annotate_header is an environment variable that, when $VEP=true, determines whether to annotate using the VEP executable and database (true), or to use a pre-computed VCF file with all the annotations for each position stored in the INFO/CSQ field.
+* VCF and TBI files for each of the annotation databases listed above that you want to apply.

+## VEP

+VEP annotations can be applied by installing and running the VEP executable instead of providing the VEP VCF.
+If you wish to use this option, download the VEP [source](https://useast.ensembl.org/info/docs/tools/vep/script/vep_download.html) and [caches](ftp://ftp.ensembl.org/pub/release-87/variation/VEP/) files.

 # Output